matrix-org/synapse/docs/specification.rst

   Required keys:
     - ``call_id`` : "string" - A unique identifier for the call
     - ``offer`` : "offer object" - The session description
     - ``version`` : "integer" - The version of the VoIP specification this message adheres to.
 This specification is version 0.
+    - ``lifetime`` : "integer" - The time in milliseconds that the invite is valid for.
+Once the invite age exceeds this value, clients should discard it.
+They should also no longer show the call as awaiting an answer in the UI.

   Optional keys:
     None.